andrewgull/MGERT/README.md

 ./MGERT.py --mge-type %mge_name% --assembly genome.fna.gz
 ```
 This command runs search and retrieving of [Penelope](https://www.pnas.org/content/94/1/196) retrotransposons' ORFs and flanking regions in the genome assembly.

+Note, that for subsequent runs of MGERT, you don't need to move and gzip the genome assembly file again.
+The only thing you
+should care about is that the name of the directory where the assembly file is, were the same as the name of assembly itself
+(except extension) e.g. `./genome/genome.fna`

 #### Pipeline run from an arbitrary step